 The Government has committed to increase the number of apprenticeships delivered in England to three million by 2020.
-In April 2017 the way apprenticeships are funded in England will change significantly, so why not let Learning & Skills support you through the process?
+In April 2017, the way apprenticeships were funded in England, changed significantly, so why not let Learning & Skills continue to support you through the process?

 Employer Reforms Fact Sheet [pdf document]

 The Government has developed employer focus groups that have devised new standards around the specific skills, competencies, behaviours and attitudes required to do the job and these have been detailed in two page standards.
 These standards include an assessment plan and the apprentices are independently assessed at the end of the course in an end point assessment.

 Each standard will be linked to one of fifteen funding bands, and the employer and training provider will negotiate a price before the apprenticeship starts.
 This will be paid in instalments to the provider.
 The price paid will depend on the type of employer they are.